anynines/a9s-kubernetes-training/website/docs/docker/40-simple-web-app.md

 This section contains a few lessons worth pointing out:

 1. By using existing images as base images, it is fairly easy to provide the required runtime environment for an application.
-2. If you want expose a port, ensure that the process to be exposed is bound to the right network interface and not only to the loopback device.
+2. If you want to expose a port, ensure that the process to be exposed is bound to the right network interface and not only to the loopback device.

 ## `Dockerfile` Reference
 There are many more instructions allowed in a `Dockerfile`.
 The Docker documentation contains a Dockerfile Reference section [6] which is worth a read.